 Create a Cost Alert

-- From the Notifications page: From the top right of the console, click the bell icon.
-The Cost Alerts dashboard is displayed.
-Click Configure Cost Alert.
+- From the Notifications page: Click the bell icon from the top right of the console, which displays the Cost Alerts dashboard, then click Configure Cost Alert.

 - Day over Day: Compares today’s costs to yesterday’s.
 Useful for catching sharp, immediate changes.